Good and Bad Passwords How-To

 capitalization variations were performed.

-An Analysis of Dan Klein's Dictionaries
+An Analysis of Daniel Klein's Dictionaries

 detail.
 There were two general word dictionaries.
 One was